Bhupesh-V/30-seconds-of-cpp/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to us.
+Please read the *updated* [CONTRIBUTING.md](CONTRIBUTING.md) for the process for submitting pull requests to us.